American Express vs. Ufb Direct

 • American Express offers a High Yield Savings Account with a competitive APY of 3.50%.

-• No minimum deposit or balance requirements for the High Yield Savings Account.
+• No minimum deposit or balance requirements for American Express's savings account.

 Potential Drawbacks

-• American Express has a BBB rating of F and is not BBB Accredited.
+• American Express has an F rating from the BBB and is not accredited.

 • American Express has no branches for in-person banking.